bkim1080/bkim1080/README.md

 ##  👤 About Me

-Hello!
-I'm Bryan.
-I'm a software developer with a passion for solving real-world problems through the power of code!
+Hello, I'm Bryan!
+I'm a software developer with a passion for solving real-world problems through the power of code.
 With a diverse background and experience in different fields, I was able to find my true strengths and passions which lie in the world of software development.

 ##  📊 Skills
 ![HTML5 badge](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)